COVID-19 antibody response drops in UK study | DW | 27.10.2020

 Results from the group of randomly selected volunteers showed a "downward trend in all areas of the country and age groups."

-In a preprint paper, the scientists say the "data suggest the possibility of decreasing population immunity and increasing risk of reinfection as detectable antibodies decline in the population."
+In a preprint paper, the scientists said the "data suggest the possibility of decreasing population immunity and increasing risk of reinfection as detectable antibodies decline in the population."

 The UK has seen a sharp rise in new coronavirus infections, with many areas going into renewed lockdown

-And Professor Paul Elliott, a co-author of the paper, says the connection between coronavirus antibodies and immunity against reinfection "remains unclear."
+Professor Paul Elliott, a co-author of the paper, said the connection between coronavirus antibodies and immunity against reinfection "remains unclear."

 The test and its results